-- Shell may be effective in providing offshore habitat for juvenile red snapper, however, experimental shell reefs in offshore Mississippi were silted over relatively quickly (Ian Workman, personal communication).
-Utilizing shell as offshore reef material may require continued addition of shells to the same area in order to provide the relief needed to avoid siltation. - Development of inshore sites could have some positive effects on fishing depending on several environmental conditions at the site.
-First, the bottom should be stable, not shifting sand or silty mud to keep shell from subsiding.
-The depth and current should be taken into consideration to avoid scattering the material so thin that it would provide little continuous hard bottom habitat. - Reef profile high enough to avoid siltation of shells is important for reef permanence. - Knowledge of the salinity regime at a prospective reef site is important for several reasons.
+- Shell may be effective in providing offshore habitat for juvenile red snapper; however, experimental shell reefs in offshore Mississippi were silted over relatively quickly (Ian Workman, personal communication).
+Utilizing shell as offshore reef material may require continued addition of shells to the same area in order to provide the relief needed to avoid siltation. - Development of inshore sites could have some positive effects on fishing, depending on several environmental conditions at the site.
+First, the bottom should be stable, not shifting sand, or silty mud to keep shell from subsiding.
+The depth and current should be taken into consideration to avoid scattering the material so thin that it would provide little continuous hard bottom habitat.
+An intertidal bank slope of less than 15 degrees is preferable at inshore sites in order to reduce the risk of materials moving post construction. - Reef profile high enough to avoid siltation of shells is important for reef permanence.
+GADNR deploys reef units ~15 inches in total height along intertidal mudflats where two wooden pallets (4'L x 4'W) are banded together with metal straps and ~17 bags of shell are placed in one layer on top in order to obtain adequate reef height and combat sedimentation during the first year of recruitment (January Murray, personal communication). - Knowledge of the salinity regime at a prospective reef site is important for several reasons.
 If one of the objectives is to establish a viable oyster reef, which would increase the relief and hard substrate surface area of the low profile fishing reef, then salinity is of importance for oyster growth and survival. - Salinity requirements differ among species and within a species' life history.
 Knowledge of species that could benefit from shell reef development should be investigated. - Further research is needed into the effectiveness of low profile shell reefs as fish attractors or foraging areas, and what role they play as fish habitat. - Research is needed to evaluate the effectiveness of low profile shell reefs at different distances from already established structures (ie. breakwaters, piers, bridges, or other shell reefs). - If fresh shell is to be used as artificial reef material, care should be taken to avoid using shell with organic material attached. - If constructing an oyster reef, it is important to time deployment with spat fall.

-2.8.3 Rock
+2.9.3 Rock

 Until recently, rock has not been used extensively as artificial reef material in the United States, except on the west coast.
 The California Department of Fish and Game has been actively building reefs with rock since 1958.
-Comparisons between reefs constructed from rock, prefabricated concrete shelters, car bodies, and streetcars off the southern California coast found that quarry rock was the preferred reef material even though it was second to concrete shelters in attracting fish.
-The reasons rock was considered a better material are cost, ease of handling, and reduced scouring and sedimentation around the rock reef as compared to the other reef materials (Turner et al. 1969).
+Comparisons between reefs constructed from rock, prefabricated concrete shelters, car bodies, and streetcars off the southern California coast found that quarry rock was the preferred reef material, even though it was second to concrete shelters in attracting fish.
+The reasons rock was considered a better material are cost, ease of handling, and reduced scouring and sedimentation around the rock reef, as compared to the other reef materials (Turner et al. 1969).